-What I don’t measure up to is a myth.
+Yet it’s important to realize that what I don’t measure up to is a myth.

 But then I see Dame Judi Dench, for example. and I realize that while some may not find her conventionally beautiful, I think she is majestic and grand and pretty perfect.
 Her beauty is born of character and her dedication to her work is something I admire.

-In one episode of As Time Goes By she laughs when her fictional husband Lionel tells her she’s prettier than a certain twenty-something girl.
+In one episode of As Time Goes By she laughs when her fictional husband Lionel (Geoffrey Palmer) tells her she’s prettier than a certain twenty-something girl.
 He waves off that laugh and explains “It’s what you are.
 It’s what you mean.”

 My son and I were having a conversation several months ago about perceptions of beauty and I told him that I saw a girl once that I thought was probably the most physically beautiful person I had ever seen.
 Yet the more she talked, the more she changed.
 I watched her transform as ill-informed and racist drivel fell from that perfectly lipsticked mouth.
-The depth I thought I had seen behind her eyes was something I had projected onto her.
-What was left was a vapid, silly person that I had once thought lovely.
+The depth I thought I had seen behind her eyes was something I had projected onto her and what was left was a vapid, ridiculous person that I had once thought lovely.

-We must be mindful of the fact that we can cover it up by hiding it under society’s notions of what it is to be beautiful.
+We must be mindful of the fact that we can sometimes cover up our unique qualities, hiding them under society’s notions of what is beautiful.
 Societal conditioning encourages us to explore beauty by comparing ourselves to others.
-I choose to condition myself to believe that my beauty lies in the poems on my heart, the kindness I hope to cultivate, and the smiles I will freely share with those I encounter daily.
+I choose to condition myself to believe that my beauty exists in the poems on my heart, the kindness I hope to cultivate, and the smiles I will freely share with those I encounter daily.